Frequently Asked Questions About Egg Freezing

 When should I freeze my eggs?

 A woman in her prime reproductive years may feel confident about her family building timeline.
-Having a partner who also feels ready to conceive and a body that will cooperate with the plans will help expedite your goal of becoming a mother.
-Unfortunately, not every woman has an unimpeded path to pregnancy, and some may wonder how long to wait before exploring fertility preservation.
+Unfortunately, not every woman has a straightforward path to pregnancy, and some may wonder how long to wait before exploring fertility preservation.

 How does egg freezing work?